 A thread that has visibility to another thread object t1 can test t1.isAlive() to determine if the thread has been started and has not yet terminated.
 Similar queries are provided to determine the state of futures and tasks.

-Java provides a now-discouraged facility, the ThreadGroup class, that contains a mechanism for multiple threads to be treated as a hierarchy of threads rather than as individual threads.
-In this model a single method call applies to the entire hierarchy of threads.
-However, many of these methods have been deprecated as they have been found to be flawed, hence the discouraged use of this facility.

-Extensions of the executor framework are the classes FutureTask, Futures, and CompletableFutures, which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.
+Extensions of the executor framework are the classes FutureTask, Future, and CompletableFuture, which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.
 These use the concept of tasks that have less overhead than threads, but they can use the threading model to implement them as described above in the executor framework.

 The creation of a project-specific concurrency model outside of the Java concurrency model can result in numerous vulnerabilities not further enumerated in this document.
+See ISO IEC 24772-1:24 6.59 for a general discussion of the creation of concurrent entities.

 6.59.2 Avoidance mechanisms for language users